bedita/i18n/README.md

 ## Installation

-You can install this plugin BEdita4/CakePHP application using [composer](http://getcomposer.org).
+You can install this BEdita4/CakePHP plugin using [composer](http://getcomposer.org).

 The recommended way to install composer packages is: